maanenson/exosite_machine_control_demo_stm32f_disco/README.md

 # Assumptions
 - You have the hardware described above along with USB Cable (Power and connection to your computer) and Ethernet cable with active internet connection (to communicate with Exosite's Murano platform).

 - You have an account on https://developer.mbed.org/ and have some knowledge for how to use it to compile downloads for your board.
 The Discovery development kit comes pre-loaded with a bootloader that works with mbed.

+- You have an Exosite Murano account or will create one. https://exosite.io/

 # Quick Start Guide

 1. Connect the Discovery dev kit to your computer with the USB Cable.
 This should show up as a Mass Storage device on  your computer (Like a USB Thumb Drive).

 2. Connect the dev kit to an active internet connection using an Ethernet cable.

-3. Import the demo application [found here](https://developer.mbed.org/users/maanenson/code/EXOSITE_DISCO-F746NG_MACHINE_DEMO/) by either click on the 'Import into Compiler' button on the right side or clicking this [link](https://developer.mbed.org/compiler/#import:/users/maanenson/code/EXOSITE_DISCO-F746NG_MACHINE_DEMO/)
+3. Import the demo application
+  [found here](https://developer.mbed.org/users/maanenson/code/EXOSITE_DISCO-F746NG_MACHINE_DEMO/) by either click on the 'Import into Compiler' button on the right side or clicking this [link](https://developer.mbed.org/compiler/#import:/users/maanenson/code/EXOSITE_DISCO-F746NG_MACHINE_DEMO/)

   ![imported](readme_assets/import_into_compiler.png)

 4. In the Compiler IDE window, you should see a program called "EXOSITE_DISCO-F746NG_MACHINE_DEMO" now.
 Click on main.cpp, which is the main application file.

   ![imported](readme_assets/imported_program_in_mbed.png)

 5. Create a new Product in your Murano account.
-(Create a new account if you do not have one already)
+(Create a new account if you do not have one already) https://www.exosite.io/business/products

   - Select 'Start from scratch' option and use the following link for your template: https://raw.githubusercontent.com/maanenson/exosite_machine_control_demo_stm32f_disco/master/product/product_spec_template.yaml

     **IMPORTANT NOTE: Using this template file to create the definition for a product does not  work correctly.
 A bug has been submitted with Murano R&D team.
-Have to create from scratch in the mean-time.**
+Have to create the defintion from scratch in the mean-time.**
     ![imported](readme_assets/create_product.png)

     Your Product Definition should look like the following after Adding your product.